 Would you like to share a provocative opinion, an interesting preliminary work, or a cool idea that will spark discussion at this year’s USENIX Security Symposium?
 The poster session is the perfect venue to introduce such new or ongoing work.
 Poster presenters will have the entirety of the evening reception to discuss their work, get exposure, and receive feedback from attendees.

 We will host a Lightning Talks session (also previously known as Work-in-Progress/Rump session) on the evening of Wednesday, August 14, 2019.
 This is intended as an informal session for short and engaging presentations on recent unpublished results, work in progress, or other topics of interest to the USENIX Security attendees.
 As in the past, talks do not always need to be serious and funny talks are encouraged!
 This year, USENIX will generously sponsor awards for the most engaging talks.
 Bragging rights and small cash prizes can be yours for a great talk!
-For full consideration, submit your lightning talk via the lighting talk submission form, which will be available here soon, through July 27, 2019.
+For full consideration, submit your lightning talk via the lighting talk submission form through July 27, 2019.
 Only talks submitted by this deadline will be considered for the awards.
 You can continue submitting talks through HotCRP, or by emailing firstname.lastname@example.org until Wednesday, August 14, 2019, 12:00 pm PDT.

 Birds-of-a-Feather Sessions (BoFs)